TenArson/WuWaOverlayElectron/README.md

 The overlay works even on borderless fullscreen games.

 This is a local-only tool, no server or data collection.

+Also I don't plan on updating it at all so have fun with this little project.

 From france with love,